-Choose the Best Roses for Your Garden
+The Best Types of Roses for Every Garden

-Shrub types can grow upright, mounding or as ground covers.
+Shrub types of roses can grow upright, mounding or as ground covers.
 They’re so easy to live with and care for that you may not even think of them as roses.
 Their genes protect against diseases and pests that typically plague other roses.
 Shrub roses are generally cold hardy and rebloom throughout the growing season.

 Grow shrub roses in masses or as companions to other plants, and choose from an array of colors, shapes and sizes.
 Brand names to look for include the Knock Out family of roses, Easy Elegance, Oso Easy and Oso Happy, David Austin, Griffith Buck, Kordes, Meidiland and Flower Carpet.